lamdu/lamdu/doc/Language.md

-The same is done for pattern matches / case-statements, which in the underlying calculus are similarly constructed by adding one sum-type handler at a time for each constructor.
+The same is done for pattern matches / case-statements, which in the underlying calculus are similarly constructed by adding one variant-type handler at a time for each constructor.

 TODO: Open records, Open cases